-Named after the infamous editor of the Miami News, Cape Florida State Park is a world-famous treasure that’s renowned for its natural beauty.
-In fact, Cape Florida State Park is currently enjoying its ranking as the 10th best beach in Dr. Beach’s annual “Top Ten Beaches in America” list and it’s clearly on our list of South Florida’s best beaches.
+Named after the infamous editor of the Miami News, Bill Baggs Cape Florida State Park is a world-famous treasure that’s renowned for its natural beauty.
+(It's also on our list of South Florida’s best beaches).

 - Swimming (Cape Florida has approximately 1.25 miles of shoreline; please note that there are no lifeguards, so be vigilant while swimming at your own risk)

 - Canoeing and Kayaking

 - Outdoor Dining (The Lighthouse Café and Boater’s Grill are perfect restaurants for outdoor eating)